johnsyin/johnsyin.github.io/about.md

 - A Data Scientist (full-time)
 - An AI researcher (part-time)
 - A Game Dev (hobbyist)
-- A cheapskate who always aim for 0 cost in a project
+- A cheapskate who always aim for lowest cost in a project
 - A night owl
 - Someone who likes bullet points a lot
+- Someone who enjoy reading concise texts

 Who I am not:
 - Someone who reads/writes a lot